Oluwatobi92/Employees_attrition_analysis/README.md

 I utilized Power BI exclusively for data visualization purposes.
 Leveraging its robust visualization features, I created insightful charts, graphs, and interactive dashboards to represent key insights derived from the dataset provided.
 # <div align='center'/><img src='Images/Image3.JPG'></div>
 # <div align='center'/><img src='Images/Image4.JPG'></div>
+# <p align='left'/> Insights from data </p>
+- The total number of employees at Sunshine Oil and Gas is 1470, with 1233 currently active and 237 having experienced attrition.
+This indicates an attrition rate of 16%.
+Additionally, the average age of employees is 37.
+- Among the 237 employees who experienced attrition, 133 were from the Research & Development (R&D) department, 92 were from the Sales department, and 12 were from Human Resources (HR).
+- Among employees who experienced attrition, those with a bachelor's degree had the highest attrition rates, with 61 males and 38 females while those with doctoral degrees have the lowest attrition rate with 2 males and 3 females.
+This could be attributed to reasons such as employees leaving to seek greener pastures, pursue higher academic qualifications, or explore better career opportunities elsewhere.
+- Also from the data, a total of 150 male employees and 87 female employees left the company.
+This suggests that attrition rates among male employees are higher compared to female employees.

+# <p align='left'/> Recommendation </p>
+- Tailoring retention strategies to address the unique needs and challenges of each department can help mitigate attrition rates.
+Additionally, fostering a culture of open communication and providing opportunities for career growth and development within each department may enhance employee satisfaction and retention.
+- To address attrition rates among employees with bachelor's degrees, consider implementing targeted retention strategies such as career development programs, mentorship initiatives, and opportunities for advancement.
+Additionally, conducting surveys or focus groups to gather feedback from employees with bachelor's degrees can help identify specific areas for improvement in their work experience and job satisfaction.
+For employees with other academic qualifications, tailor retention efforts based on their unique needs and preferences, ensuring that all employees feel valued and supported in their roles.
+- To address the higher attrition rates among male employees, consider conducting targeted surveys or exit interviews to gain insights into the specific reasons driving their departure.
+Additionally, implementing initiatives such as flexible work arrangements, leadership development programs, and employee recognition schemes may help improve male employee retention.
+Furthermore, fostering a supportive work culture that values diversity and inclusion can contribute to increased employee satisfaction and reduced turnover among both male and female employees.

+# <p align='left'/> Conclusion </p>